-Four teens airlifted after serious crash near Shipston on Stour
+Two teenagers killed in crash near Shipston-on-Stour

 - Published

-Four teenagers suffered life-threatening injuries in a serious crash in Warwickshire.
+Two teenagers have been killed in a car crash in Warwickshire.

 Police said seven people were involved in the crash between two cars near Shipston-on-Stour on Friday afternoon.

-The four teenagers - three boys and a girl - were travelling in a Ford Fiesta and were all taken to hospital by air ambulance, the ambulance service said.
+Four teenagers - three boys and a girl - were travelling in a Ford Fiesta and were all taken to hospital by air ambulance where two, a boy, 17, and the girl, 16, have since died.

 The people in the Fiat 500 car they collided with were also taken to hospital for treatment.

-West Midlands Ambulance Service said when paramedics arrived at the scene, the cars were significantly damaged.
+West Midlands Ambulance Service said when paramedics arrived at the scene on the B4035 Campden Road, near the Portobello crossroads, at about 16:10 BST the cars were significantly damaged.

-Warwickshire Police said the teenagers remained in hospital after the crash on the B4035 Campden Road, near the Portobello crossroads, at about 16:10 BST.
+Of the other occupants of the Fiesta, a 16-year-old boy remains in a life-threatening condition and a 17-year-old boy is said to be stable following surgery.

 The occupants of the Fiat 500 - a woman and two children - were taken to hospital with serious injuries, West Midlands Ambulance Service.

+There's a big hole in the hedge and white marks on the road in chalk where the crash happened.

+A single white tulip has been placed in a broken tree root on the grass verge.

-It added a man also collapsed at the scene due to a medical condition.
+West Midlands Ambulance Service added a man also collapsed at the scene due to a medical condition.
 He was later discharged.

-"Our thoughts remain with those who have been injured," said Sgt Gary Bridgwater.

 Officers said they were pursuing a number of inquiries into the cause of the crash and urged witnesses to come forward.